 Matthew 20:25-28, ESV

 Protecting the unity of the church.
-Jesus prayed for the unity of His followers (John 17:23).
-Secular political questions bring division into the church on invalid grounds.
-Where there are fundamental, irreconcilable differences in faith and religious practice, division may be inevitable, in the same way as there was division between Jesus’ followers and the religious authorities of His day.
+Jesus prayed for the unity of all His followers (John 17:23).
+However, secular political questions undermine this purpose, bringing division into the church on invalid grounds.
+It is true that where there are fundamental differences in faith and religious practice, division may be inevitable in the same way as there was division between Jesus and the religious authorities of His day.
 But Christians who bring secular political strife into the church willfully forget that God is bigger than their political views.
-They refuse to acknowledge their brotherhood and solidarity with Christians who believe in Christ, but have different political views than themselves.
-They turn minors into majors, making smaller, temporal issues out to be more important and definitive than faith in Jesus working through love.
-Politicking in church on secular matters, and even on matters pertaining to the church organization itself, is the best way to distract Christians and kill Christian unity, power and influence in the world.
+They refuse to show solidarity to other Christians who believe in Christ, but have different political views than themselves.
+They turn “minors into majors”, making smaller, temporal issues out to be more important and definitive than faith in Jesus working through love.
+Politicking in church on secular matters, and even on matters pertaining to the church organization itself, is the best way to distract Christians and kill Christian unity and their prophetic power and influence in the world.

-Jesus devoted His time to heal and to preach the message of God’s spiritual kingdom, and the church should follow in His footsteps.
-Among his disciples were people of radically different political backgrounds—such as Simon the Zealot, a radical nationalist who was part of a group that advocated for violent revolt against the Roman occupation—and Matthew the tax collector, a pragmatist who worked for the Roman government.
+Jesus devoted His time to heal and preach the message of God’s spiritual kingdom, and the church must follow in His footsteps.
+Among His disciples were people of radically different political backgrounds—such as Simon the Zealot, a radical nationalist who was part of a group that advocated for violent revolt against the Roman occupation—and Matthew the tax collector, a pragmatist who worked for the Roman government.
 This shows that Jesus did not take sides in questions of secular politics, but called both people from the left and from the right to follow Him, preach the Gospel and love one another.
-This should be the work of the church.
+This must be the work of the church and the calling of every Christian.

 The “Catch-22” of Christian political parties.
-Some Christians argue that since democracy is a Christian principle, Christian political parties are, when elected democratically, in line with the Christian principles.
-But they ignore a crucial point: State politics does not only pertain to those who willingly are subject to Christian teaching and authority; it pertains to everybody, including non-Christians who do not share the Christian faith or values.
+Some Christians argue that since democracy is a Christian principle (built on the equality and dignity of all human beings), Christian political parties are, when elected democratically, in line with the Christian principles.
+But they ignore a crucial point: State politics pertain to state government; it pertains to everybody in a state, which is a plurality of people who do not share the same faith or values.

-If a Christian party receives the majority vote of the public (which naturally is their objective), they will hold secular power (i.e. the power to enforce policies) over a minority who might not be Christian and/or who have not voted for them.
-Thus, Christian parties may be accused of forcing people, in this case a minority who do not share the faith or values of the majority party, to observe policies that are based on or informed by Christian beliefs.
-Policies that relate to LGBTQ people, women, families and immigration are particularly controversial and are, to many, questions of conscience and faith.
-The use of legislation to compel people to obey Christian teachings and morality is fundamentally unchristian and anti-Christian.
-Christ taught that God only accepts worship that is “in spirit and truth” (John 4:24, ESV)—that is, devotion and obedience to God which comes from the heart and includes the emotions.
-This cannot be fabricated through coercion and sanctions—this, in fact, destroys the true love and obedience that God seeks from His children.
+If a Christian party receives the majority vote of the public (which naturally is their objective), they will hold legislative power (i.e. the power to enforce policies by use of sanctions) over a minority who have not voted for them and who might not share their faith or values.
+Thus, Christian parties in government may be accused of forcing people, against their own will and conscience, to observe policies that are based on or informed by Christian beliefs.
+Policies that relate to LGBTQ people, women, families and immigration are particularly controversial and are, to many, questions of conscience, freedom and faith.
+The use of secular power to compel people to follow Christian principles and morality is fundamentally unchristian and anti-Christian.
+Christ taught that God seeks worship that is “in spirit and truth” (John 4:24, ESV)—that is, devotion and obedience which comes from the heart and includes the spirit and emotions.
+This cannot be fabricated through coercion and sanctions—this, in fact, destroys the kind of love and obedience that God seeks from His children.

-Moreover, a powerful Christian party would create a selfish incentive for insincere, power hungry people to favor Christianity or conveniently convert for the sake of power rather than for the sake of truth and conscience.
-Thus the church itself would be corrupted with false Christians.
+Another problem is the corruptive influence of power.
+A powerful Christian political party would create a selfish incentive for insincere, power hungry people to favor Christianity or conveniently convert for the sake of power rather than for the sake of truth and conscience.
+Thus the church itself would be corrupted with false, power-worshiping Christians, and would soon begin to harass and persecute those who challenge the church.
 This is exactly what happened in the Middle Ages through the conversion of Constantine the Great when the church received secular power.
-The persecution of “heretics” was a natural development of a so-called Christian majority holding legislative power—they began to persecute and those who did not conform to the views or practices of the church.
-In the prophecies of the book of Daniel and Revelation, the blending of secular and religious power (symbolized in Revelation by the seven-headed beast (a secular political institution) and the prostitute (a religious institution) riding it) will once again lead to the persecution of innocent people.
+The persecution of “heretics” was a natural development of a so-called “Christian” majority holding secular power—they began to persecute those who did not conform to the views or practices of the church.
+In the prophecies of the books of Daniel and Revelation, the blending of secular and religious power, symbolized in Revelation as the seven-headed beast (a secular political institution) and the prostitute (a religious institution) riding the beast, will once again lead to the persecution of conscientious people who want to obey God.

-It’s a “Catch-22” for the Christian political party: If they refrain from advocating for Christian policies in the public sphere, they may be accused of compromising and suppressing Christian conscience and principles; if they do enforce Christian policies in the public sphere, they may be accused of violating human rights (such as freedom of thought, conscience and religion), which also are Christian principles.
-In both cases, the Christian party will lead to the compromise of Christian principles.
+It’s a “Catch-22” for the Christian political party: If they refrain from advocating for and enacting Christian policies in the public sphere, they will be guilty of compromising and suppressing Christian conscience and principles; if they do enforce Christian policies in the public sphere, they may be accused of violating human rights (such as freedom of thought, conscience and religion), which also are Christian principles.
+In both cases, the Christian political party will inevitably compromise Christian principles.

 The Antichrist—a system blending secular and religious power.
 In Revelation 17, the apostle John shares a prophetic vision of a luxurious, promiscuous woman, a prostitute, riding a seven-headed beast.
 The book of Revelation is filled with imagery and metaphors taken from the Old Testament.
-In the Old Testament, God is often portrayed as a husband and His people as His wife (Ezekiel 16; Isaiah 54:5-6).
-John’s metaphor in Revelation of two different women—a luxurious prostitute riding a beast, and a pure woman clothed in the sun and standing on the moon (Revelation 12:1-6)—symbolize two groups of people.
-The prostitute represents the group or the church that is unfaithful to God, and the pure woman is the true church that is faithful to God.
+In the Old Testament, God is often portrayed allegorically as a husband and His people as His wife (Ezekiel 16; Isaiah 54:5-6).
+John’s metaphor in Revelation of two different women—a luxurious prostitute riding a beast, and a holy woman clothed in the sun and standing on the moon (Revelation 12:1-6)—symbolize two groups of people.
+The prostitute riding the beast, represents a people or a church that is unfaithful to God.
+The holy woman is the true church that is faithful to God.
 The prostitute riding the beast is named Babylon, and is described as committing fornication with the kings of the earth (Revelation 17:2).
 This means that the unfaithful church compromises its purity and fidelity to God by allying with worldly powers.

-As is exemplified in the documentary The Family, there are many Christians and churches in the Western world today that are allying with secular, legislative power in order to further so-called “Christian” values.
-A new wave of Conservatives is now increasingly advocating for bringing back Christianity and the church into secular politics.
+As is exemplified in the documentary The Family, there are many Christians and churches in the Western world today that are allying with secular power in order to further so-called “Christian” values.
+A new wave of conservative power is now increasingly advocating for bringing back Christianity and the church into secular politics, even calling the separation of church and state “a lie”.
 Political leaders hungry for power, conquest and control are receiving the open approval and blessing of church leaders.
 However, as the church in the Middle Ages held secular power and began persecuting God’s true people, the prophecies in Revelation warn that the corrupted, end-time church will, once having clasped its hands with secular power once more, again persecute those who will not conform to its teachings or practices.

 This is my testimony.
 What is yours?
 Feel free to share in the comment section below!